-Reception Children will encounter Christianity and other religions and beliefs represented in the local area This is the minimum entitlement.
-Key stage 1 Christianity for at least 50% of study time and either Islam or Judaism Pupils may also learn from other religions and non-religious worldviews in thematic units.
-We will consider the pupils and decide whether to go beyond the Key stage 2 Christianity for at least 50% of study time and either Judaism or Islam and either Hinduism or Sikhism Pupils may also learn from other religions and non-religious worldviews in thematic units. minimum entitlements.
+Reception (36 hours of RE) Children will encounter Christian and other worldviews represented in the local area This is the minimum Key stage 1 36 hours of RE Christians for at least 50% of study time and Muslims and Jews Pupils may also learn from other religions and non-religious worldviews in thematic units. entitlement.
+We will consider the pupils and decide whether Key stage 2 45 hours of RE Christianity for at least 50% of study time and Hindus, Jews, Muslims and Sikjs Pupils may also learn from other religions and non-religious worldviews in thematic units. to go beyond the minimum entitlements.